buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 Table 1 &mdash; Window lining properties

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.
 Has been renamed from _IfcWindowLining_ in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The following attributes have been added _LiningOffset_, _LiningToPanelOffsetX_, _LiningToPanelOffsetY_.
+> IFC4 CHANGE  The following attributes have been added _LiningOffset_, _LiningToPanelOffsetX_, _LiningToPanelOffsetY_.
 The attribute _ShapeAspectStyle_ is deprecated and shall no longer be used.
 Supertype changed to new _IfcPreDefinedPropertySet_.

 ## Attributes